 - Have begun a new position where your direct supervisor does not know you well

 - Have not notified your direct supervisor that you are applying to business school

 If you are unable to provide a letter from your current direct supervisor, use your judgment in finding a source for your recommendation — a previous supervisor, an indirect manager, a client, a member of your board of directors, or any other individual who evaluates your work.

 If you don’t have full-time work experience, you may use a direct supervisor from a summer, part-time, or internship position.
 Alternatively, you may ask someone who managed you in an extracurricular, research, volunteer, or community activity.

 The second reference may come from either someone senior to you (i.e., someone who has evaluated or supervised your work) or from a peer (i.e., someone with whom you’ve interacted as an equal).
-While the strongest references typically come from your workplace, you may select a reference from your professional, community, or extracurricular experiences.
+The strongest references typically come from your workplace.
+You may select a reference from your professional, community, or extracurricular experiences.
 We recognize that work environments are fluid, so we give you the option of choosing the person who can best represent your potential impact.

 Choosing Your Recommenders

-We are impressed by what a reference letter says, not by the title of the individual who wrote it or the writing skills of the recommender.
+We are impressed by what a reference letter says, not by the title or background of the individual who wrote it or the writing skills of the recommender.
 You should choose individuals who: